TheresaLui/SelfHelpContent_v2/articles/microsoft.bot/problemscopingques-cicd.md

 			"visibility":"c1 == github || c1 == bitbucket",
 			"controlType": "radioButtonGroup",
 			"displayLabel": "Are you able to successfully authorize your app service?", "watermarkText":"For Bitbucket or GitHub, you should authorize Azure App Service to connect to your repository.
-You need to authorize with a source control service at least once"
+You need to authorize with a source control service at least once", "radioButtonOptions": [
-			"radioButtonOptions": [
 			    {
 					"value": "no_auth",